-The Invisible Man has been around since H.G Wells created him.
-The Universal films of the 1930’s had the effects down pretty good.
+The Invisible Man has been around since H.G.
+Wells created him.
+The Universal films of the 1930s had the effects down pretty well.
 So do your research, stay true to the genre and keep the story centred on the protagonist.
 Carpenter does this here and what we got is a film still entertaining decades later.

 In the Mouth of Madness* (1994)

 Bending reality.
 Just when you thought one couldn’t pioneer and blend genres any further, Carpenter does it again.
 Again, inspired by two previous masters of horror, H.P Lovecraft and Steven King, this film is a goldmine of Carpenter’s cinematic techniques.

 Village of the Damned (1995)

 Got a remake to do?
 Carpenter’s rule number two; don’t change or mess with the original source material.
 It’s ridiculous how remakes are drastically different from the origins.
 That’s why they suck.
 If you’re going to force in a different concept, make a new movie, don’t squat on the brand name.